What Is SSL and How Does It Protect My Website?

 Nowadays, all reputable clients – from web browsers to email applications, to file transfer solutions – support the SSL cryptographic protocol.
 But in order to benefit from the added SSL security, the server they connect to must also support the Secure Sockets Layer and must have a valid SSL certificate installed.

 SSL is most popular for securing our interactions on the World Wide Web.
 When a web server supports SSL and has an SSL certificate, it can serve webpages using the HTTPS protocol.
-HTTPS stands for “_HTTP Secure_”, so it offers all features that are found in HTTP but adds an extra security layer.
+HTTPS stands for “_HTTP Secure_”, so it offers all features that are found in HTTP but add an extra security layer.

 When a web browser and a web server communicate using HTTPS, their entire communication is encrypted.
 This means that only the client and the server will know what is said.
 If an outside entity tries to read the communication that is encrypted with SSL, all they will see is a jumbled mess of characters.